mattmakai/fullstackpython.com/source/content/pages/06-web-apis/02-api-integration.markdown

 The majority of production Python web applications rely on several externally hosted application programming interfaces (APIs).
 APIs are also commonly referred to as third party services or external platforms.
-Examples include [Twilio](https://www.twilio.com/) for messaging and voice services, [Stripe](https://stripe.com/) for payment processing, and [Disqus](https://disqus.com/) for embedded webpage comments.
+Examples include [Twilio](https://www.twilio.com/docs/) for messaging and voice services, [Stripe](https://stripe.com/docs/api) for payment processing and [Disqus](https://disqus.com/api/docs/) for embedded webpage comments.

 There are many articles about proper API design but best practices for integrating APIs is less commonly written about.
 However, this subject